New York Food Guide: Where To Eat In The Big Apple!

 Mmm kimchi soba dip, daikon salad, and a potato and okra croquette

 Nyonya is my Malaysian standby.
 I’ve been coming here since the late 90s.
 It used to be a tiny local spot in Chinatown but they’ve expanded and moved across the street.
-I wouldn’t say everything is great but there’s a handful of good dishes still.
+I wouldn’t say everything is great but there’s a handful of great dishes still.

 Kangkung belacan, Hainanese chicken and rice, and roti canai